Tom Turnipseed

 George Thomas Turnipseed (August 27, 1936 – March 6, 2020) was an attorney and Democratic member of the South Carolina State Senate known for his liberal activism.
 Beginning in the late 1970s, he became active within the civil rights movement, which he had once opposed.
 He spoke and wrote extensively on civil rights and social justice.

 Background

 Tom Turnipseed was born on August 27, 1936.
-A native of Mobile, Alabama, Turnipseed received his undergraduate and law degrees from the University of North Carolina at Chapel Hill, North Carolina, where he met his wife, Judith ("Judy"), while she was a graduate student at the institution.
+A native of Mobile, Alabama, Turnipseed received his undergraduate and law degrees from the University of North Carolina at Chapel Hill, where he met his wife, Judith ("Judy"), while she was a graduate student at the institution.
 The couple wed in 1963 and had two children.
 Turnipseed died from respiratory failure in 2020.

 Career and political campaigns

-In 1966, Turnipseed became the first executive director of the South Carolina Independent School Association, an accrediting agency set up to legitimize segregation academies.
-He played a role in the establishment of 43 academies, which he in 1988 characterized as a "terrible damn thing -- the worst ... of all the racist things I have ever done."
+In 1966, Turnipseed became the first executive director of the South Carolina Independent School Association, an accrediting agency set up to legitimate segregation academies.
+He played a role in the establishment of 43 academies, which in 1988 he characterized as a "terrible damn thing—the worst ... of all the racist things I have ever done."